dendronhq/dendron-site/vault/dendron.topic.pod.v2.builtin.googleDocs.export.md

 ## Side Effects
 -  this pod will add `documentId` and `revisionId` in the frontmatter of your note.
-- side effects are not added to the note if the exportScope is either clipboard or selection.
-It creates a new doc named "Untitled Document" in your google docs.

 ## Configuration

 In addition to the [[Common Properties|dendron://dendron.dendron-site/dendron.topic.pod.v2.quickstart#common-properties]], the Google Docs has the following properties: